What is Digital Marketing: Everything You Need to Know

 Content Performance and Lead Generation

 Imagine you've created a product brochure and posted it through people's letterboxes — that brochure is a form of offline content.
-The problem is that you have no idea how many people opened your brochure or threw it straight into the trash.
+Unfortunately, you have no idea how many people opened your brochure or threw it straight into the trash.

-Instead, imagine you have that brochure on your website.
-You can measure exactly how many people viewed the page it’s on, and you can use a form to collect the contact information of those who downloaded it.
+If you have that brochure on your website, you can measure how many people viewed the page it’s on, and you can use a form to collect the contact information of those who downloaded it.

 It’s twofold: you measure how many people engage with your content and generate qualified leads when people download it.